UCAS Clearing for International Students

 - You might require you to take some tests in order to secure a place.
 This could be a language test or an alternative test.
 They may also ask to have a Skype interview with you.
 You will need to ask each university directly what they require as it will vary depending on where you are from and university you are going to.

-Top tips from James Seymour, Director of Admissions at the University of Buckingham:
+Top tips from James Seymour, Director of Marketing and Student Recruitment at the University of Gloucestershire:

 "Universities and UK students welcome EU students – they add to the mix, diversity and quality of the UK experience.
 Over 73% of young people in the UK, and 90% of UK university staff voted to Remain in the recent referendum.
 Good luck!"